end2endzone/end2endzone-hugo/jekyll-export/_posts/blog/2016-05-28-librtttl-a-c-library-with-ui-for-compressingoptimizing-the-rtttl-audio-format.md

 [![rtttlOptimizerGui with default options](/wp-content/uploads/2016/04/rtttlOptimizerGui-with-default-options.jpg "rtttlOptimizerGui with default options")](/wp-content/uploads/2016/04/rtttlOptimizerGui-with-default-options.jpg)

-Copy &amp; paste the input data in the _Command Input_ text area.
+Copy & paste the input data in the _Command Input_ text area.
 Click on one of the available command buttons.
 The output result will be displayed in the _Command Output_ area.

 ## Optimize

-Copy &amp; paste a valid song in RTTTL format in the _Command Input_ section.
+Copy & paste a valid song in RTTTL format in the _Command Input_ section.
 Press the {{% windows-button3d %}}Optimize{{% /windows-button3d %}} button to compress the RTTTL code to its shortest form.
 During optimization, the library will convert the input RTTTL song to "*raw*" data and re-encode the result back to RTTTL using all possible combinations of default duration, default octave and BPM (Beats per minute).
 From all combination possibilities, the library will select the shortest one.
 For example, the following RTTTL code from *The Legend of Zelda* :

 ```
 Zelda1:d=4,o=5,b=125:a#,f.,8a#,16a#,16c6,16d6,16d#6,2f6,